mysterylightsec-collab/collab-lightsec-public/README.md

 from the author.

 This repository is not intended for general public use, nor should it be relied upon as legal advice.
-All materials are for organizational and personal preparation purposes only.